-Florida’s medical marijuana community may soon have access to edible forms of cannabis.
 After more than three years of delays, a finalized version of the Medical Cannabis Edibles rules was posted to the Florida Administrative Code, with an effective administrative date of March 16, 2020.
-CannaMD has contacted Florida’s leading medical marijuana treatment centers (MMTCs), who say they’re now just waiting on the Department of Health to issue rules regarding packaging and other essential requirements.
+At the time, CannaMD contacted Florida’s leading medical marijuana treatment centers (MMTCs), who said they were still waiting on the Department of Health to issue rules regarding packaging and other essential requirements.
 But today, August 26, that wait is over!

 Why Do People Like Marijuana Edibles?